Full-thickness cornea transplant

-A cornea transplant (keratoplasty) is a surgical procedure to replace part of your cornea with corneal tissue from a donor.
+A cornea transplant is an operation to replace part of the cornea with corneal tissue from a donor.
 This operation is sometimes called keratoplasty.
-The cornea is the transparent, dome-shaped surface of your eye.
-It's where light enters your eye and is a large part of your eye's ability to see clearly.
+The cornea is the transparent, dome-shaped surface of the eye.
+Light enters the eye through the cornea.
+It plays a large role in the eye's ability to see clearly.

 - Improve the appearance of a damaged or diseased cornea.

-Most cornea transplant procedures are successful.
+Most cornea transplant operations are successful.
 But cornea transplant carries a small risk of complications, such as rejection of the donor cornea.

 Why it's done

 A cornea transplant is most often used to restore vision to a person with a damaged cornea.
-A cornea transplant can also relieve pain or other signs and symptoms associated with cornea diseases.
+A cornea transplant also can relieve pain or other symptoms associated with cornea diseases.

 A number of conditions can be treated with a cornea transplant, including: